 Here are the latest COVID-19 case numbers confirmed Thursday in Washington state

-The Washington state Department of Health reported 2,903 new cases of COVID-19 Thursday and 22 deaths.
+The Washington state Department of Health reported 4,425 new cases of COVID-19 and 41 deaths Thursday.

-Pierce County reported 399 cases Thursday and two new deaths.
-Pierce County has a total of 278 deaths likely caused by COVID-19 as of Thursday, according to the Tacoma-Pierce County Health Department.
+Pierce County reported 414 cases Thursday and three new deaths.
+Pierce County has a total of 297 deaths likely caused by COVID-19 as of Thursday, according to the Tacoma-Pierce County Health Department.

-Statewide totals from the illness caused by the coronavirus are at 233,093 cases and 3,184 deaths.
-The case total includes 8,694 cases listed as probable.
-Those numbers are up from 230,190 cases and 3,162 deaths on Wednesday.
+Statewide totals from the illness caused by the coronavirus are at 246,752 cases and 3,461 deaths.
+The case total includes 9,587 cases listed as probable.
+Wednesday’s numbers were 242,330 cases and 3,420 deaths.
 DOH revises previous case and death counts daily.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.